How to Choose the Right Stainless Steel Grade for Your ...

 18/0 Stainless Steel Flatware

-• Durability: 18/0 stainless steel is less durable than 18/10 and 18/8 and may show signs of wear and tear after repeated use in a commercial dishwasher.
-However, these flatware pieces still last for years and are suitable for commercial use.
+• Durability: 18/0 stainless steel is less durable compared to the other two grades and may show signs of wear following repeated use in commercial dishwashers.
+Still, these flatware pieces can last for several years in commercial settings.

 Which Grade of Stainless Steel Is Best for Your Restaurant?